Updated: January 2021

 If you, like me, have a hard time swallowing pills, then these gummies will make taking vitamins something you actually look forward to .
 Despite not even being convinced that I need a multivitamin at all, I take these every day after lunch when a sugar craving hits (I also take their vitamin D and probiotic).
 I like this brand because their gummies don’t contain any sugar (they’re sweetened with organic apples and strawberries) are organic, and contain no synthetic vitamins.

 We hope you’re enjoying this post!
 Sign up for our newsletter to be alerted when we publish or update our Safe Product Guides.

 Should Kids Take a Multivitamin?

-Each brand of multivitamins contains a different cocktail of vitamins, and the quantities of each vitamin also vary by brand.
-When studies are done on “multivitamins,” they don’t seem to take these differences into consideration—meaning we really don’t know which combinations of vitamins and minerals carry which benefits or potential risks.
-Here’s what studies have shown, though:
+Each brand of multivitamins contains a different cocktail of vitamins, and the quantities of each vitamin varies by brand as well.
+When studies are done on “multivitamins,” they don’t seem to take these differences into consideration.
+Therefore, we really don’t know which combinations of vitamins and minerals carry which benefits or even which potential risks.

 - The same study showed increased levels of food allergies among formula-fed infants who were given multivitamins before the age of 6 months, and increased levels of food allergies amongst 3-year-olds exposed to multivitamins (whether they had been breast- or formula-fed).

-Two Pills You & Your Kids Probably SHOULD Be Taking
+Two Pills You & Your Kids Probably Should Be Taking

 - Omega-3s.
 These fatty acids are crucial for good brain and heart function, and are found in fatty fish like salmon and sardines, breastmilk, and some nuts and seeds.
 If you and your kids eat fish regularly (even relatively small amounts), you are probably covered.
 If not, you may want to consider a DHA supplement.